david-jobling/david-jobling.github.io/_pages/oedetail.md

       <div class="card h-100">
         <a class="portfolio-box" href="/img/features/fullsize/l-correspondence-lg.jpg"><img class="card-img-top" src="/img/features/fullsize/l-correspondence-lg.jpg" alt=""></a>
         <div class="card-body">
-          <p class="card-text">OpenEyes has a complete correspondence package that will pull information from a recent event and auto-populate templated letter.
+          <p class="card-text">OpenEyes has a complete correspondence package that will pull information from a recent event and auto-populate a templated letter.
 You can customise the templates for your clinic or service.
-The latter format is PDF allowing easy storage and viewing in other hospital based archives. </p>
+The letter format is PDF,  allowing easy storage and viewing in other hospital based archives.</p>
         </div>
       </div>
     </div>